-We have compiled as many of the frequently asked questions that participants, spectators, crew members and the general public want to know about the North Country Trail Run.
-If you have a question we were not able to answer here just drop us a line to email@example.com and we will try to answer it and also add it to this page.
+We have compiled as many of the frequently asked questions that participants, spectators, crew members, and the general public want to know about the North Country Trail Run.
+If you have a question we were not able to answer here, just drop us a line at firstname.lastname@example.org, and we will try to answer it and also add it to this page.

 What is the date of the race?

 Saturday, August 24th and Sunday, August 25th, 2024